Agda Rössel: Early life

+Career

 Early career

 After passing out from the technical school in 1939 she chose a career related to trade unions and she worked for a Stockholm Hotel Group in their personnel department and then in a telephone company as Ombudsman.
 During the later part of the war years she worked as emergency response adviser in Stockholm working Board.
-She got married in 1943 to James Roessel, a Swedish journalist.
+She got married in 1943 to James Rössel, a Swedish journalist.
 She became a member of the board of Swedish Confederation of Professional Employees (TCO's Board).
 With help provided by to female friends like Alva Myrdal (Swedish Social Democratic Party) and Ulla Lindström (journalist and politician) and with media publicity, in 1948, she became President of the Professional women's associations and Cooperation.
 With rising popularity she became she vice president of International Federation of Business and Professional Women, in place of Alva Myrdal.

 During World War II Rössel was head of the Save the Children Federation.
 In 1951, she was appointed by the Government of Sweden as the Swedish delegate to the United Nations Commission on Human Rights.

 In 1956, she had stated: "We business and professional women, conscious of our increased responsibilities towards mankind in the light of this new [atomic] power, accept the challenge of it and make it our own".